Islamic Republic of Afghanistan

 Climate: Dry, with cold winters and hot summers.

 Nationality: Noun and adjective--Afghan(s).

-Population: 31,056,997 (June 2006 est.).
-More than 3 million Afghans live outside the country, mainly in Pakistan and Iran, although over 5 million have returned since the removal of the Taliban.
+Population: Estimates range from 22 million to 28.7 million.
+More than 4 million Afghans live outside the country, mainly in Pakistan and Iran, although over two and a half million have returned since the removal of the Taliban.

 Main languages: Dari (Afghan Persian), Pashto.

 Education: Approximately 4 million children, of whom some 30% are girls, enrolled in school during 2003.
 Literacy (2001 est.)--36% (male 51%, female 21%), but real figures may be lower given breakdown of education system and flight of educated Afghans.